LakshayBadlani/datung_io_challenge/README.md

 ### Deadline

-You have **14 days** to complete the assignment from the time that you have received the email containing the link to this GitHub repository.
+You have **7 days** to complete the assignment from the time that you have received the email containing the link to this GitHub repository.

 > **Note:** Your submission will be judged with this timeframe in mind, and we do not expect the equivalent of a month's worth of work.

 ### Requirements

 A written presentation, in **HTML or PDF format**, that clearly and succinctly walks us through your approach to extracting features, exploring them, uncovering any potential constraints or issues with the data in its provided form, your choice of predictive models and your analysis of the models' performance.
 Try to keep it concise.
-Please send your presentation (see *Requirements* below)to **l.badlani [at] gmail.com**, with it as an attachment, or provide us with a link to where you've uploaded your work.
+Please send your presentation (see *Requirements* below)to **charan [at] datung.io**, with it as an attachment, or provide us with a link to where you've uploaded your work.

 Happy coding!